 A fancy dinner next to San Siro

 If you want to eat a little bit fancier before or after a match, Ristorante Canter is something for you.
-It's the restaurant of the famous horse racing course of Milan, the Ippodromo San Siro.
+It's the restaurant of the famous horse racing course in Milan, the Ippodromo San Siro.
 It's not cheap and make sure to dress properly and reserve on time, but the food is delicious.
 A good alternative in the area is TOP Carne, for true meat lovers.
 Fun fact: one of the chefs has a big tattoo of Marco van Basten on his underarm.

 Dinner at Clarence Seedorf